dsplce-co/dioxus-animate/readme.md

 ### 4. Triggering Animations

+Animations can be triggered in two ways:

+#### Method 1: Using Element References

-Animations are triggered by calling `start()` with a reference to the mounted element:
+Call `start()` with a reference to the mounted element:

 ```rust
 // In your event handler